draxios/bizzycs/README.md

 quit
 ```

-# Step 3: Set Up and Configure the CS2 Server
+# Step 3: Configure CS2 Server
-Make sure you switch to bizzycs user and set up the CS2 server.
+Make sure your on the bizzycs user and at the right location (can use pwd) at: /home/bizzycs
-Or log off and log back into bizzycs, but make sure you're at the root. /home/bizzycs

-Switch to the bizzycs user if needed:
+If still on another user or root, switch to the bizzycs user:
 ```
 su - bizzycs
 ```

-Create and configure the server.cfg file in the server directory.
+# Step 4: Create and Configure the server.cfg
 Navigate to the CS2 server configuration directory:
 ```
 cd /home/bizzycs/Steam/steamapps/common/cs2/game/csgo/cfg
 ```
 Copy the server.cfg from this repo or create your own using a text editor like nano:
 ```
 nano server.cfg
 ```
 Add your server configurations (hostname, rcon password, etc.) to this file.

 # Step 5: Start the Server